BBC controversies: 2003–2004: Intelligence on Iraq and the death of David Kelly

 detailing forcefully written diary entries made available in the Hutton Inquiry, leading to Campbell's resignation.
-In concert with their coverage of the resignation, the BBC but the boot in, publishing a poorly authored profile on Campbell, which featured suggestions of his success stemming from having given up alcohol, other less than relevant details and most unflattering photographs.
-None of the following inquiries would find cases of wrongdoing going beyond 'mistakes' on Campbell's behalf.
+In concert with their coverage of the resignation, the BBC put its foot in the door, publishing a poorly written profile on Campbell that suggested his success stemmed from having given up alcohol, included other less-than-relevant details, and most unflattering photographs.
+None of the following inquiries found wrongdoing beyond 'mistakes' on Campbell's behalf.

-The January 2004 findings of the Hutton Inquiry into Dr Kelly's death were extremely critical of Andrew Gilligan as well as of the corporation's management processes and standards of journalism.
-In the aftermath, both the chairman of the BBC Gavyn Davies and the Director-General Greg Dyke resigned, followed by Gilligan himself.
-Following the release, Lord Hutton was accused of failing to take account the imperfections inherent in journalism, while giving the government the benefit of the doubt.
+The January 2004 findings of the Hutton Inquiry into Dr Kelly's death were extremely critical of Andrew Gilligan, as well as of the corporation's management processes and standards of journalism.
+In the aftermath, the BBC chairman, Gavyn Davies, and the Director-General, Greg Dyke, resigned, followed by Gilligan himself.
+After the release, Lord Hutton was accused of failing account for the imperfections inherent in journalism, while giving the government the benefit of the doubt.
 Large parts of the media at the time branded the report a whitewash.

-Upon publication of a second review by Lord Butler several months later The Independent, in an article that carefully holds on to a healthy amount of scepticism, gave voice to Mr Gillian and Mr Dyke who held on to saying they had done the right thing in publishing and defending the initial story.
+After Lord Butler published a second review several months later, The Independent, in an article that carefully held on to a healthy amount of scepticism, gave voice to Gilligan and Dyke, who maintained they had done the right thing in publishing and defending the initial story.
 The Butler Review, among other findings on the intelligence on weapons of mass destruction as presented in the September Dossier, had given a rather vague statement regarding the production of the Iraq Dossier:

 "... the fact that the reference [to the 45 minute claim] in the classified assessment was repeated in the dossier later led to suspicions that it had been included because of its eye-catching character."

-Scott, in 2004, suggested that an accessible explanation for the incident can be found by examining the parties' differing professional cultures.
-Kelly sought to communicate scientific truth, Gillain sought to communicate the government's lacking argument, and Campbell sought to communicate the case for war in the most convincing way available.
+Scott, in 2004, suggested that an accessible explanation for the incident lies in examining the parties' differing professional cultures.
+Kelly sought to communicate scientific truth, Gilligan sought to communicate the government's lacking argument, and Campbell sought to communicate the case for war in the most convincing way available.

 2004–2012: Balen Report

-In 2012 the BBC won a year-long legal battle over the release of the Balen Report under the Freedom of Information Act of 2000 (FOI).
-It began in 2007 when the BBC decided to fight the Information Tribunal's initial decision to have the report released.
+In 2012, the BBC won a year-long legal battle over releasing the Balen Report under the Freedom of Information Act of 2000 (FOI).
+It began in 2007, when the BBC decided to challenge the Information Tribunal's initial decision to release the report.

-It is a report on the BBC's Middle East coverage written in 2004, and was commissioned by former BBC Director of News, Richard Sambrook, following persistent complaints from the public and the Israeli government of allegations of anti-Israel bias.
+It is a report on the BBC's Middle East coverage written in 2004, and was commissioned by former BBC Director of News Richard Sambrook following persistent complaints from the public and the Israeli government alleging anti-Israel bias.

-In August 2012, the politics website The Commentator reported a Freedom of Information request they had made which indicated that the BBC had spent £330,000 in legal costs.
+In August 2012, the politics website The Commentator reported a Freedom of Information request they had made, which indicated that the BBC had spent £330,000 in legal costs.
 This figure does not include BBC in-house legal staff time or Value Added Tax.